 Fish oil supplements contain EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid).
 EPA and DHA are removed from fish like salmon, anchovies, sardines, and mackerel.
 The EPA and DHA are then concentrated and put into capsules to be sold as fish oil or omega-3 supplements.

-Chronic inflammation is associated with nearly every chronic disease from chronic pain conditions like arthritis and fibromyalgia, autoimmune diseases like MS, rheumatoid arthritis (RA) and lupus, heart disease, cancer, and digestive illnesses.
+Chronic inflammation is associated with nearly every chronic disease from chronic pain conditions like arthritis and fibromyalgia, autoimmune diseases, heart disease, and digestive illnesses.